-Feel free to click on each photo (arrow key advances), like, comment, & share!
+Feel free to click on each photo to see more detail.

 Why?
 Because it is always different, each time I visit.
 I always seem to “see” art in nature…